Why is it important

 Performance Target Target

-Percentage of sites undergoing biodiversity impact assessment1 every 5 years to total sites 100% 100% 100%
+Projects with biodiversity impact assessments1 conducted every five years (Percentage of total projects) 100% 100% 100%

 Sites located in the protected areas under IUCN2 definition 0 0 0